(Photo by Helin Bereket, copyright 2018, https://www.helinbereket.com)

 Late Nights In Squat Bars are passionate believers in collaborating with artists across genres, and have curated two eclectic festivals, Restriction, Restraint, Rebirth (2013) and Authorized Access (2014), working with numerous visual and sound artists, performers and dancers.
 They hosted the community music video evening Seen Thru Flughafenkiez (2014).
 LNISB have also curated sound installations at 48 Stunden Neukölln for four years in a row.

-This year, Late Nights In Squat Bars presents Hearing Now, an exhibition of newly created sound works inspired by research into female* sound artists and musicians active in Berlin in the 1980s and 1990s, accompanied by a series of events.
+In 2018, Late Nights In Squat Bars presented Hearing Now, an exhibition of newly created sound works inspired by research into female* sound artists and musicians active in Berlin in the 1980s and 1990s, accompanied by a series of events.

 Facebook event: https://www.facebook.com/events/817133471831038/

-This event was made possible with a grant from the Berlin Senatsverwaltung für Kultur und Europa.
+This event was free of charge and was made possible with a grant from the Berlin Senatsverwaltung für Kultur und Europa.
 Thank you very much!

 Thursday 7th June 7pm – Vernissage